cbebe/Unbeatable-TicTacToe/README.md

 An attempt to create an unbeatable tic tac toe opponent using the Minimax Algorithm

+## To-do

+- Work on tic tac toe minimax
+- Make this app prettier

+Everything below this is created by create-react-app README

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts